 The Bee Gees, Seekers and Easybeats had actually made it, though a score of others had endured a London winter in a coldwater bedsit before dragging their weary carcasses back home to throw themselves on the mercy of their old audience.

-At the end of 1969 the Delltones joined the lemming’s rush and by early 1970 were in residence at London’s Playboy Club in the West End.
+At the end of 1969 the Delltones with the recently joined members Sep Martin and Bob Pierse joined the lemming’s rush to London and by early 1970 were in residence at London’s Playboy Club in the West End.
 “That was heaven for me” Peewee once told Rolling Stone magazine.
 “Landing in the centre of Playboy magazine was the ultimate fantasy for the boy from the surf club.
 So much that it overwhelmed me.
 We did eight weeks there, two seasons.”
 The Delltones actually did better in the old Dart than many of Australia’s hot pop sensations who trod the same path.
 For starters, they got to record a whole album there – London Session, most of the songs written by former Delltone member Bob Pierse and the late Digby Richards, which now commands big bucks on the collectors’ market.

 Even at home, things had moved on.
 It was the age of rock festivals and bands of stoned, hirsute musicians who gazed at their sandaled feet during twenty minute guitar solos.
 The Delltones came home and played a national tour, with less than their customary effervescence.
 “We found ourselves in limbo and out of step with the contemporary music scene at the time” explains Peewee.
 “We had lost contact with artistic development so it just seemed a natural thing to disband.
 “And so they did.